Georgian Dream: Gavrilov's Night

 That same day, a large protest took place in front of Parliament, which was violently dispersed by the orders of Interior Minister Giorgi Gakharia.
+During the night of the protest, about 240 people were hospitalized, of which 2 lost their vision.
 It became known as Gavrilov's Night.
 Georgian Dream leader Ivanishvili said the protest was legitimate, but the situation was exploited by the opposition parties to storm the parliament building, thus the police measures were necessary to prevent a coup.
 The protests continued for months, demanding electoral reforms, snap elections, and resignations from the ruling party.
 Despite some concessions from Georgian Dream, such as the resignation of the chairman of parliament and the partial electoral amendments, the protests did not stop.

 On 2 September 2019, Bakhtadze resigned from his position as prime minister.
 In a letter he published on Facebook, he stated that he "decided to resign because I believe I have fulfilled my mission at this point".
 Ivanishvili personally nominated Gakharia as his replacement, praising him for his ability to manage crises.
 The opposition boycotted Gakharia's confirmation vote.